creptic/qbt-onadd/README.md

 ```
  $ ./path/qbt-onadd.sh/ torrent_hash category
 ```
 Note: torrent_hash must be at least 6 characters in length.
-To skip change skip_hash_check="1" setting in config
+Change skip_hash_check="1" setting in config to skip.
 - qBittorrent
   add ```/path/qbt-onadd.sh "%T" "%L"``` to External Add path in qBittorent to run when a torrent is added.
 ***